deepsquare-io/grid/docs/workflow/06-cli/02-getting-started.md

    :::note

-   **If you want to typing these steps manually, or want to generate a private key instead, you can run `dps init`.**
+   **If you want to avoid typing these steps manually, or want to generate a private key instead, you can run `dps init`.**

    :::